List of Resident Evil characters: Rebecca Chambers

-Leon Scott Kennedy
+Leon S. Kennedy

 Leon Kennedy is first introduced in Resident Evil 2 as a rookie police officer in the Raccoon City Police Department who escapes from Raccoon City following a zombie outbreak.
 He is revealed in Resident Evil 4 to have been recruited by the US federal government and trained to become an elite agent who reports directly to the president of the United States.
+Leon proceeds to serve as a playable protagonist in Resident Evil 6 and Resident Evil Requiem.

 Claire Redfield

 Claire is first introduced in Resident Evil 2 as a college student looking for her older brother Chris Redfield.
 She is depicted in subsequent sequels as a worker for a human rights organization called TerraSave, which provides relief and aid to victims of bioterrorism.

 Ada Wong

 Ada Wong is first introduced in Resident Evil 2 as a corporate spy and mercenary.
-Her clientele has included Albert Wesker and a mysterious organization known only as the "Agency".
+Her clientele has included Albert Wesker and a mysterious organization known only as "The Organization".
 Ada is occasionally featured as the main character of select scenarios or campaigns in the franchise's video games.
+She has a very complicated unresolved relationship with Leon S. Kennedy.